nest-desktop/nest-desktop/docs/user/usage-external/usage-with-insite.rst

 --------------------------------------

 The Insite module has to be loaded in the NEST kernel.
-Preferentially load the :bdg:`Insite module` directly after importing NEST:
+Preferentially load the :bdg:`insitemodule` directly after importing NEST:

 .. code-block:: python